25 GMAT Test-Day Tips

-So, you have your sights set on a top business program, you’ve followed a rigorous and comprehensive GMAT study plan, and now the only thing standing between you and the MBA program of your dreams is a top GMAT score.
-You’ve got your GMAT test date scheduled, and now you’re seeking some test-day tips.
+So, you have your sights set on a top business program, and you’ve followed a rigorous, comprehensive GMAT study plan.
+The only thing potentially standing between you and the MBA program of your dreams is a top GMAT score.
+You’ve got your test date scheduled, and now you’re seeking some GMAT test-day tips.
 We’ve got you covered!

 GMAT Test Day Tips